Domaines Schlumberger Gewurztraminer Grand Cru Kessler

 The robe is golden yellow with light reflections and of good intensity.
 Dominated by complex exotic scents: passionfruit, mango, papaya, yellow peach.
 The airing enhances the previous scents and reveals spices, Sichuan pepper, flowers, peony and fine notes of honey.
 The nose presents a very interesting complexity.
 The onset in the mouth is ample, dense, marrowy.
 The wine evolves on a medium of marked vivacity, with a sparkling note, and expresses a superb aromatic scent while remaining elegant.

 This wine can be highlighted by Creole cuisine, shrimp cooked in spicy coconut milk, lobster accras with ginger or marinated chicken with coriander.
 Fantastic with a British washed-rind soft cheese.
-Serve at 53°F.
+The suggested serving temperature is 53°F.

 Varietals: 100% Gewurztraminer